amarland/v9-mp/README.md

 val pathResizer = path.slice(Slices(9.0f, 7.0f, 15.0f, 13.0f))
 ```

-This syntax follows the rectangle convention on Android of passing the top, left, right, and
+This syntax follows the convention of passing the top, left, right, and bottom coordinates:
-bottom coordinates: there's a vertical slice from 9.0 to 15.0 and a horizontal slice from 7.0
+there's a vertical slice from 9.0 to 15.0 and a horizontal slice from 7.0 to 13.0.
-to 13.0.

 You can also explicitly declare a list of slices: